91ajames/Block-Windows-11-to-W10/README.md

 # Block Windows 11 + W10 + Stop Telemetry
-Created a few bat files that can be automated without digging into the OS to turn them off manually.
+Created a few bat files that are automated without digging into the OS to turn them off manually.

 Have yourself a FRESH Windows 11 Installation?
 Just run these three files under Administration.